almamedia/il-auth-at-edge/README.md

 ## Manual Cloudfront setup

-### Publish the Edge Lambda
-When the cloudformation has finished, see the outputs of the main il-auth-at-eddge stack.
-There's link to Lambda Function in AWS console.
-Go there and in Actions Dropdown select Publish New Version.
-Note the ARN of the version, this is needed later on.

 ### Cloudfront origin for signin redirect page

 Add web-il-auth-at-edge.us-east-1.<your AWS accountId> as a new origin to your Cloudfront distribution.